-“Okay Matt, but where to you get the right to say that sin is stirred up through Old Testament law?”
+“Okay Matt, but where do you get the right to say that sin is stirred up through Old Testament Law?”

 “But sin, seizing the opportunity afforded by the commandment, produced in me every kind of coveting.
-For apart from the law, sin was dead.”
+For apart from the Law, sin is dead.”
 (Romans 7:8)

 Paul’s solution is to count ourselves dead to sin and alive in Christ, because we truly are in spirit!
 (See Romans 6:11).
-Paul’s solution is to walk by God’s Spirit rather than by the flesh, which can be influenced by sin.
-We are to let Him counsel us–not Moses–and in turn, we won’t let the power of sin in our flesh control us (see Galatians 5:16).
-Paul’s solution was to simply be ourselves as God’s kids, and as we do so, we won’t let sin reign (see Romans 6:12).
+Paul’s solution is to walk by God’s Spirit.
+We are to let Him counsel us–not Moses–and in turn, we won’t let the power of sin control us (see Galatians 5:16).
+Paul’s solution was to simply be ourselves as God’s kids, and as we do, we won’t let sin reign (see Romans 6:12).

 He was saying, “Be the forgiven person you are.
 Live it out!
 Don’t go eat from the dumpster because you are seated at God’s table!”
 This truth changes us!
 This graceful identity produces organic heavenly behavior and Christ-like attitudes!
 You are going to act like who you think you are!
 A spade is a spade, so be a spade!